rstudio/reticulate/README.md

 })
 ```

-This example opens a file and ensures that it is automatically closed at the end of the execution context.
+This example opens a file and ensures that it is automatically closed at the end of the with block.
 Note the use of the `%as%` operator to alias the object created by the context manager.

 Iterators
 ---------